NovaLynxie/CoraBot_Heroku/README.md

+# NO LONGER BEING DEVELOPED OR IN ACTIVE USE!
+USES OUTDATED CODE SO MAY BREAK UNEXPECTEDLY!

 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
 This repository is for all commits used for the Heroku hosted bot.